 TUM, for example, offers the Sustainable Management and Technology degree programs at the Straubing campus and Sustainable Resource Management at the TUM School of Life Sciences in Freising.
 Further green study programs

-Engage in sustainable initiatives in the host country
+Engage in sustainable initiatives

 During your stay abroad, use your skills, wealth of ideas and motivation to help shape a world that continues to be worth living in and share this with other students from around the world.